PMDD and Menopause: What is it and why is it worse in perimenopause?

 After ovulation, hormone levels decline.
 This week or two before the period are known as the “luteal” phase.
 This decline of hormones can trigger the physical and emotional symptoms that are the hallmark of PMS and PMDD.

-During this phase, women may experience irritability, sadness, anxiety, mood swings, fatigue, poor concentration, sleep issues, and food cravings.
-Physical symptoms can include bloating, cramps, breast tenderness, acne, and headaches.
+During this phase, women may experience menopausal fatigue, irritability, sadness, anxiety, mood swings, poor concentration, sleep issues, and food cravings.
+Physical symptoms can include getting bloated, cramps, sore breasts or tenderness, hormonal acne, and headaches.

 Usually the onset of menstruation signals the end of PMS or PMDD for now, and the cycle begins again.